magomimmo/modern-cljs/doc/tutorial-17.md

 ```

 Take into account that `lein-try "0.3.0"` requires at least the
 version `"2.1.3"` of Leinengen.
-If are running an inferior lein
+If you're running an inferior lein
 version, you need to upgrade it by issuing the following command at
 the terminal from any directory: